 I often say that I live with my library.
 Home is where my books are.

 I travel with my Kindle.
-I can not be happier while traveling.
-For just a few grams of weight, I can travel with 200 odd books on my Kindle.
+Cannot be happier while traveling for just a few grams of weight, I can travel with 200 odd books on my Kindle.
 My wait time on airports, flights, train journeys is never wasted.
 If I have 10 minutes with me, I use them to read.

 Having said that it is never the same as being surrounded by books.
 When I sit in my library and look at the books I have read – I remember each book by where I had read, how it made me feel.
 I can touch the book and talk to it.
 Surrounded by books is being surrounded by the hearts and minds that wrote them and by the ideas that they convey.